openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - `project` (object)

-  Specifies the authorization scope of the token.
+  Specifies a project authorization scope of the token.
 If this attribute is not provided, then the token is not authorized to access any projects.
+This attribute must not be included if a `domain` attribute is included.

   Includes the full resource description of a project.

+- `domain` (object)

+  Specifies a domain authorization scope of the token.
+This is to provide authorization appropriate to domain-wide APIs, for example user and group management within a domain.
+Domain authorization does not grant authorization to projects within the domain.
+If this attribute is not provided, then the token is not authorized to access any domain level resources.
+This attribute must not be included if a `project` attribute is included.

+  Includes the full resource description of a domain.

 - `catalog` (object)